March 27, 2025

 Misinformation about credit scores keeps many consumers from taking the right steps to improve their financial standing.
 If errors, outdated accounts, or unfair reporting are damaging your credit, it's time to fight back.
 Let's break down some of the most common credit score myths-and what you can do about them today.

-Myth #1: Paying Off Old Debts Will Immediately Boost Your Credit Score
+Myth #1: Paying Off Old Debts Instantly Fixes a Consumer Credit Report

 Paying off old debts is a responsible financial move, but it doesn't automatically lead to an immediate credit score increase.
 While reducing debt can improve your financial standing, past late payments or other negative marks don't disappear right away.
 The key is to build a consistent payment history, with steady on-time payments, to ensure that your credit report accurately reflects your positive financial behavior.

-Myth #2: Closing Credit Cards Helps Your Credit Score
+Myth #2: Closing Credit Cards Improves Credit Report Protection

 Closing a credit card might seem like a smart move, but it can actually hurt your credit by reducing your available credit and increasing your utilization ratio.
 Instead, managing accounts wisely is the key.
 Understanding credit reporting statutes with the help of a professional can help you make informed financial decisions.